marianmeres/demino/README.md

 exports, or default exports of array of middlewares) and apply it all to the provided app instance.

-The presence of the `index.ts` with at least one known exported symbol marks the directory as a route.
+The presence of the `index.ts` with at least one known exported symbol marks the directory as a valid route.
 Any directory with path segment starting with `_` or `.` will be skipped.
-The optional `_middleware.ts` are collected along the path from the beginning, so potentionally multiple ones may be effective for the final route handler.
+The optional `_middleware.ts` are collected along the path from the beginning, so potentially multiple ones may be effective for the final route handler.

 So, instead of writing manually